RachidaSK/states-rebuilder-examples/006-countdown_timer/README.md

 After getting the reactive singleton of the stream we subscribe to it using `StateBuilder` [NOTE6].

-The stream emits each second a series of integer number starting from 0 then 1, 2, 3 , 4 ... and so on.
+The stream emits each second a series of integer numbers starting from 0 then 1, 2, 3, 4 ... and so on.

 But we want the timer to start from an initial value and count down until it reaches zero.
 Something like this (60, 59, 58, ... until 0).